MeshackT/Policies/Privacy-Revival_Academy_FSH.md

 We may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 We will notify you of any changes by posting the new Privacy Policy on this page.
 These changes are effective immediately after they are posted on this page.

 In conclusion, you may be required to pay for your monthly storage.
 We will inform you when it's time to do your subscription as storage is not free.
+We have the right to disable accounts from your organization if you don't pay for your storage where post images are being stored.
+Users don't have a say on this as we won't be held liable.
+FSH cannot pay for your storage, that is your duty as a user.
+Payments can be made by contacting the developer using the email on this policy.

+Users cannot purchase or pay their monthly subscriptions for themselves.
+That is strictly done through the application provider or creator.

 Contact Us
 If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us.